 - You can use almost any type of jelly, jam, or preserves in these cookies.
 I recommend making a batch with raspberry or grape jelly!

 - For those of you that love crunchy peanut butter, resist the temptation to use it in this recipe!
 The resulting cookies will be dry and crumbly.

 - It is super important that you use unsalted butter in these cookies since the peanut butter already has plenty of added salt.

 Freezer: There are also two ways to freeze these cookies: baked or raw.
-Baked peanut butter jelly cookies will stay good in the freezer for up to 6 months.
+Baked peanut butter and jelly cookies will stay good in the freezer for up to 6 months.
 Prepared but unbaked cookies will stay good for up to 1 year.
 When you’re ready to enjoy one of these cookies, simply allow it to thaw on the counter and then bake if necessary.

 Nope!
-If you’d rather just make peanut butter cookies, you can omit the jelly and use a fork to flatten the cookies before they go into the oven.
+If you’d rather just make easy peanut butter cookies, you can omit the jelly and use a fork to flatten the cookies before they go into the oven.

 This is completely up to you.
 You absolutely can serve these cookies warm, but I find that the peanut butter and jelly flavors taste best when they’ve cooled completely.